icswoa/flexirails/README.md

 Has support for partial rendering, turbolinks and i18n as well as basic sorting and filtering facilities.
 If you want more abstraction you need to build it yourself.

-Look at the bright side: want to use mongodb?
+Look at the bright side: want to use bananadb?
 Go ahead.<br>
 Just wrote your self CSV-In-Memory-DB?
 No Problem.<br>
 Reading each row from /dev/null.
 Sure, why not?